 David Helfrich brings more than twenty years of experience investing in and building technology companies.
 He helped found and build a number of the most successful and innovative networking companies in the industry – Newbridge Networks, Ascend Communications, Centrum Communications/3Com and Copper Mountain Networks.

-Ken Goldman is Chief Financial Officer (CFO) of Yahoo!.
-In this role, he is responsible for Yahoo!’s global finance functions including financial planning and analysis, controllership, tax, treasury, and investor relations.
+Ken Goldman is the former Chief Financial Officer (CFO) of Yahoo!.
+In this role, he was responsible for Yahoo!’s global finance functions including financial planning and analysis, controllership, tax, treasury, and investor relations.

-Ken brings more than 30 years of experience in financial, operational and business management to Yahoo!.
-Most recently, he was CFO of Fortinet, a provider of threat management technologies.
+Ken brought more than 30 years of experience in financial, operational and business management to Yahoo!.
+Previously, he was CFO of Fortinet, a provider of threat management technologies.
 Ken spent nearly six years as senior vice president of finance and administration and CFO of Siebel Systems and has held CFO positions at several technology companies in his career, including Excite@Home, Sybase, Cypress Semiconductor and VLSI Technology.

 Ken also serves on the board of directors of Infinera Inc. and NXP Semiconductor, as well as the board of trustees of Cornell University.
 He has been named among “America’s 15 Most Connected Capitalists” by Forbes magazine.
 He earned a bachelor’s degree from Cornell University and a MBA from Harvard Business School.